cyruszzhou/cyruszzhou.github.io/_pages/about.md

 My research interest lies in `providing tool support for improving the security, reliability, and efficiency of large-scale and ubiquitous software systems`.
 I do weightlifting and drink (a lot of) coffee.
 I enjoy philosophy and literature.

 At UChicago, I have been fortunate to be advised by [Professor Shan Lu](http://people.cs.uchicago.edu/~shanlu/), [Professor Yanjing Li](http://people.cs.uchicago.edu/~yanjingl/), and [Professor Blase Ur](https://www.blaseur.com/).
-I had also been glad to work for [Professor Haryadi Gunawi](http://people.cs.uchicago.edu/~haryadi/) and [Professor Borja Sotomajor](http://people.cs.uchicago.edu/~borja/) as a Teaching Assistant.
+I had also been glad to work for [Professor Haryadi Gunawi](http://people.cs.uchicago.edu/~haryadi/) and [Professor Borja Sotomajor](http://people.cs.uchicago.edu/~borja/) as a Teaching Assistant on Computer Systems and Software Systems, respectively.
 I want to express my gratefulness to my PhD and undergraduate friends who have always supported me throughout my journey.

 <!-- Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.